 As a health expert, it’s crucial to comprehend the many kinds of flour that are available and how well they work with specific recipes.
 A basic component of many different foods, including pasta, bread, pizza dough, and pastries, is flour.
 ‘All-purpose’ flour is the most popular and adaptable type of flour, but it might not always be the ideal pick for every recipe.

 All-purpose flour, commonly referred to as “AP flour,” is a common white wheat flour produced from the starchy portion of the wheat kernel without using the wheat germ, which provides the oil.
 The protein/gluten content ranges from 8 to 11%, depending on the blend, and is often made up of a combination of hard flours with high gluten content and soft flours with low gluten content.
-While all-purpose flour can be used for a variety of baking tasks, some recipes may call for a particular kind of flour, such as softer low-gluten cake flour for dense cakes and pastries or harder, gluten-rich bread flour for structural bread.

 ‘All-purpose’ flour is the same as ‘plain flour,’ and is also referred to as such in the UK, in Australia.
 Some manufacturers fortify ordinary flour with vitamins and minerals like iron, riboflavin, folic acid, niacin, and vitamin B and bleach it to make it a dazzling white colour.